Marijuana in San Diego

 NORML (http://norml.org/) and LEAP (http://www.leap.cc/) are the two biggest organizations to learn about how your rights are protected as a medical marijuana patient and how law enforcement treats individuals with your conditions.

 A lot of the information you will find does not provide immunity from arrest; however, there exists valid defenses to charges brought by a prosecuting authority.
-It is important to know that many prosecutors are not up to date on current issues arising out the medical marijuana movement here in San Diego and it is important to keep them updated by advocating on your behalf.
+It is important to know that many prosecutors are not up to date on current issues arising out of the medical marijuana movement here in San Diego and it is important to keep them updated by advocating on your behalf.

 The State of California courts have held that a medical marijuana patient may possess an amount of marijuana consistent with the patient’s medical needs.
 People v.
 Wright (2006) 40 Cal.4th 97.
 The Compassionate Use Act clearly states the rights for all California residents to possess medical marijuana to benefit his or her conditions and the conditions of others (i.e. accounting for marijuana caregivers and marijuana cultivators).